OFDMA – A Guide to the 802.11ax Technology

 OFDMA - The Heart of 802.11ax

-Wi-Fi innovation is a battle of speed with each generation of Wi-Fi standards getting faster and faster.
+WiFi is constantly evolving.
+Each successive generation comes up with new and exciting innovations to handle the increasing number of devices in our homes.
 The ever-increasing number of bandwidth-hungry gadgets at home makes a faster and more robust network essential.
-The latest Wi-Fi standard 802.11ax (also known as Wi-Fi 6) promises higher speeds, a greater connection capacity and is being acclaimed as the optimal solution for dense usage scenarios.
+The latest WiFi standard 802.11ax (also known as Wi-Fi 6) promises higher speeds, a greater connection capacity and is being acclaimed as the optimal solution for dense usage scenarios.

 So how is it possible?
 While improving on some of the existing methods, 802.11ax also introduces a new one, Orthogonal Frequency-Division Multiple Access (OFDMA), a key feature that increases network capacity substantially.